GregHarris90/Password-Generator/README.md

 # User Story

-- Once "Generate Password" button is pushed, a user will select parameters using the prompts provided on the webpage.
+- Once "Generate Password" button is pushed, a user will set criteria using the prompts provided on the webpage.

 - First set the length of the password (minimum 8 characters and maximum 128 characters).

-- Then confirm having lowercase letters, uppercase letters, numbers, and symbols added to their password (must select at least one of these criteria).
+- Then confirm having lowercase letters, uppercase letters, numbers, and symbols included in their password (must select at least one of these criteria).

-- After answering these questions a randomized password should appear in the textbox at the center of the webpage!
+- After answering these prompts a randomized password should appear in the textbox at the center of the webpage!

 # Password Generator